April 13th, 2018

 “In light of the many benefits they provide, as well as their role in reducing climate change, it was shocking to see rows of butchered trees subjected to levels of decimation that are against established tree care guidelines.”

-In a reply on 27 February 2017, the Council informed Ms O’Sullivan that tree work “has been suspended for a while” and that the points she raised would be discussed with the contractor.
+In a reply on 27 February 2017, the Council informed Ms O’Sullivan that tree work “has been suspended for a while” and that the points she raised would be discussed with the contractors.

 In a further email on 1 March, 2017, Ms O’Sullivan was told that no further work would be carried out in the Tralee area until September 2017 except where safety was an issue.